Rea Singh

 Professional summary

-Since taking on the role of Director – Engagement at Cultural Perspectives Group, Rea has maintained a consistent high quality and diligence in all areas of her work, while also bringing culturally informed leadership qualities to the role.
-Focused on providing strategic guidance and governance to her team, she dedicates her time to ensure operational efficiency, compliance and highest possible quality output.
+Since taking on the role of Director – Engagement at Cultural Perspectives Group, Rea maintained a consistent high quality and diligence in all areas of her work, while also bringing culturally informed leadership qualities to the role.
+Focused on providing strategic guidance and governance to her team, she dedicates her time to ensure operational efficiency, compliance and the highest possible quality output.

 Campaign lead for the Department of Social Services’ Stop it at the Start phases 5 and 6 and Consent Can’t Wait campaigns.
-For both campaigns Rea managed multi-year campaigns concurrently on sensitive subject matter that successfully delivered advertising and bespoke public relations aspects (of CALD media, stakeholder and community engagement, as well as bespoke resource production).
+For both campaigns, Rea managed multi-year campaigns concurrently on sensitive subject matter that successfully delivered advertising and bespoke public relations aspects (of CALD media, stakeholder and community engagement, as well as bespoke resource production).

 Campaign lead for the Department of Health, Disability and Ageing’s Youth Vaping (Join the Thousands), COVID-19 vaccine uptake, Cosmetic Surgery and Hearing Health campaigns.
 Applying expertise on multiple health-based communication and engagement considerations for both above and below the line strategies.